-In insolvency, he has advised statutory boards, government-linked companies, major banks, corporates and financial institutions on schemes of arrangements and compromise, judicial management, liquidation and clawbacks.
+In insolvency, he has advised statutory boards, government-linked companies, major banks, corporates and financial institutions on schemes of arrangements and compromise, judicial management, liquidation, standstills and clawbacks.

 In litigation, he has represented major banks and blue chip companies in private banking, construction, property and commercial disputes, as well as fraud investigations.

-Edward has been recommended for his expertise in several legal publications, Chambers Asia-Pacific, The Legal 500 Asia Pacific and Benchmark Asia-Pacific.
-He is also listed as an expert for Restructuring & Insolvency in Who’s Who Legal and mentioned as a prominent partner in Global Restructuring Review.
-Recent accolades from Chambers Asia-Pacific note that he “has very good commercial awareness and client-liaison skills; his management of the relationship is exceptional” and is “a good, sound practitioner”.
+Edward has been recommended for his expertise in several legal publications such as Chambers Asia-Pacific, The Legal 500 Asia Pacific and Benchmark Asia-Pacific.
+In IFLR1000, he is highly regarded for his expertise in Restructuring and Insolvency.
+He is also mentioned as a prominent partner in Global Restructuring Review and is recommended in Who’s Who Legal (WWL): Restructuring & Insolvency 2021.
+WWL notes that Edward “‘strives to find solutions to problems’ and is ‘creative and constructive when taking into account different stakeholders’ concerns and needs’.
+He is ‘cool and collected even under the most trying situations’”.
+Recent accolades from Chambers Asia-Pacific note that Edward “got a very sharp mind and the depth of his experience comes through”.
+He “has very good commercial awareness and client-liaison skills; his management of the relationship is exceptional” and is “a good, sound practitioner”.

 Edward has also written extensively and is a co-author of Halsbury’s Laws of Singapore on Insolvency.
 He is a Fellow of the Insolvency Practitioners Association of Singapore.